agk29/HandyScripts/README.md

 ## import_json_colormap.py:
 Imports a .json colormap as a LinearSegmentedColormap object for use with matplotlib, pyvista etc. json colormap file can be exported from Paraview

+## crop_tif.py:
+Crops a tif file to a chosen size and saves as a new tif file.
+Handy for cropping one tif file to the size of another tif